Grant Request Guidelines

 Getting Started:

-You can access an application as often as needed before it is submitted.
-Organizations can have multiple logins to the Grantee Portal and each individual can edit an application that is in progress.
-Once an application is submitted, the application is locked and no additional changes are allowed unless authorized by Laffey-McHugh staff.
+You may return to an application as often as needed before submission.
+Organizations may have multiple user logins, and each user can edit an application in progress.
+Once submitted, the application is locked and cannot be changed without prior authorization from Laffey-McHugh staff.

 Frequently Asked Questions